Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 a list of go-to parameters we recommend to make the most out of the AV1 format.

-These parameters are aimed at high-efficiency video encoding, with a focus on visual appeal.
+These parameters are aimed at high-*efficiency* video encoding, with a focus on visual appeal.
-Transparency remains an area where SVT-AV1 has room for improvement at this point in time, so expect some visible quality loss even in high-bitrate encodes.
+Transparency remains an area where SVT-AV1 has room for improvement at this point in time, so expect some visible quality loss even in high-bitrate scenarios.

 ??? info "Transparency"
      "Transparency" refers to the degree to which